És, a um tempo, esplendor e sepultura." note

 - A: mostly like the a in father, but also like the a in amber, and the the u in duck in unstressed positions.

-- E: also represents three sounds, the e in empty, the e in bed, and the ee in sleep.
+- E: also represents three sounds, the e in empty, the e in bed, and either the ee in sleep (Brazil) or (nearly) unpronounced like the e in made (Portugal) in unstressed positions.

 - I: like the ee in sleep, and the y in you.

-- O: also three sounds, the o in open, the oo in door, and the oo in ooze.
+- O: also three sounds, the o in open, the oo in door, and the oo in ooze in unstressed positions.

 - U: two sounds, the oo in ooze, and the w in we.

-- Ã, AN, AM: the nasal counterpart to the a in father.
+- Ã, AN, AM: the nasal counterpart to the u in duck.

 - EN, EM: the nasal counterpart to the e in empty.